younghhk/STAT_COMP/QR.md

 ## Inclass Assignment 3:

-`Birthwgt'is the 1997 birth weight data from National Center for Health Statistics.
+`Birthwgt' is the 1997 birth weight data from National Center for Health Statistics.
 The data record live, singleton births to mothers between the ages of 18 and 45 in the United States who were classified as black or white.

-1) set the local directory
+1) Set the local directory

-2) import `Birthwgt' dataset
+2) Import `Birthwgt' dataset

-3) read the first 6 observations
+3) Read the first 6 observations

 4) Regress baby birht weight on mother's age using the OLS